quantumz-io/veloxq_sdk/README.md

 export VELOX_TOKEN="12345678-90ab-cdef-1234-567890abcdef"
 ```

 When your Python code runs, these variables are automatically loaded.
-Therefore, this configuration is use as base and extra configuration will be merged on top.
+This configuration is used as the base, and extra configuration will be merged on top.

 ### 2.2 File-Based Configuration